syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeMap/Getting-Started.md

 {% endtabs %}

-## Populate TreeMap with data
+## Populating TreeMap with data

 Treemap items can be populated using the DataSource property by setting the defined view model data.
 To render leaf nods for the underlying data, levels and leaf item settings must be specified.

 {% tabs %}